gramineproject/gramine/Documentation/glossary.rst

          https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/asplos2011-drawbridge.pdf

-      Whenever Gramine requires a service from the host platform (memory allocation, thread management and synchronization, file system and network stacks, etc.), it calls the corresponding PAL functionality.
+      Whenever Gramine requires a service from the host platform (memory allocation, thread management and synchronization, filesystem and network stacks, etc.), it calls the corresponding PAL functionality.
 The PAL ABI is host-platform agnostic and is backed by the host-platform specific PAL, for example, the Linux-SGX PAL.